 This is when a manufacturer chooses to hide the doses of the individual ingredients and instead only include the amount for the total ‘blend’.

 We see no reason for manufacturers to do this, and we generally advise saying away from products that do so, because it means that you don’t know how much of each individual ingredient is actually used in the supplement.

-• Vitamin B6 – B Vitamins are essential for promoting overall wellbeing, so they are a good inclusion for most supplements.
-B6 in particular is good for a range of bodily functions, and it’s known to help support healthy testosterone levels.
-There has been research suggesting that being deficient in B6 can cause your testosterone levels to decline, so it’s a good inclusion in the Nugenix formula.
+• Vitamin B6 – B Vitamins are great for promoting overall wellbeing, so they are a good inclusion for most supplements.
+B6 in particular is good for a range of bodily functions.
+In case you didn’t know Vitamin B6 can contribute to the reduction of tiredness and fatigue, amongst other things.

-• L-Citrulline Malate – This is an ingredient which we’re more used to finding in some of the best pre workout supplements than testosterone boosters.
-It’s an amino acid that’s extracted from watermelons which can help to boost Nitric Oxide levels.
-It’s used in pre workouts to boost muscle pumps.
-Again, it’s not a bad inclusion, it’s just that there are some better proven testosterone boosting substances that Nugenix could have used in its place.
+• L-Citrulline Malate – This is an ingredient which we’re more used to finding in some of the best pre workout supplements than supplements like this.
+It’s an amino acid that’s extracted from watermelons.
+Again, it’s not a bad inclusion, it’s just that there are some other substances that Nugenix could have used in its place.

-The Nugenix formula does contain a few decent testosterone boosting ingredients such as Fenugreek and Vitamin B6.
+The Nugenix formula does contain a few decent ingredients such as Zinc and Vitamins B6 and B12.

-However, it also falls short in some areas by not using some of the best proven natural ingredients for a testosterone booster.
+However, it also falls short in some areas by not using some of our favorite ingredients.
 Here are the main ingredients that are missing:

 • D-Aspartic Acid